UPDATED: April 18th 2019

 Nearly everyone experiences the discomfort of a dry tongue occasionally.
 Whether it happens from post-exercise dehydration or a sleepy mouth-breathing dry out, you’ve probably felt the discomfort of dry tongue.
 But, what if a dry tongue is not a rare inconvenience?
 What if it’s a regular occurrence for you?

-If you’ve been ignoring a dry tongue, telling yourself that it’ll be fine and it really doesn’t matter that much, here are the top 4 reasons to stop ignoring and start treating:
+If you’ve been ignoring a dry tongue, telling yourself that it’ll be fine and it really doesn’t matter that much, here are the top 4 reasons to stop ignoring and start treating dry mouth:

 This seems pretty obvious on the one hand.
 On the other hand, it’s human to try to wish away things we don’t know how to fix.
 But, pain and discomfort are your body’s way of trying to draw your attention to a problem.
 There’s no reason to spend your days trying to push past the discomfort caused by dry tongue.
 You are experiencing no health benefit from the misery, so why put up with it?
 The fact that you are hurting because of a dry tongue is reason enough to treat it.

 If you need more motivation, a dry tongue can make eating a miserable experience.
 Not having enough saliva to aid digestion can severely limit food choices.
 It can make the act of chewing and swallowing so difficult that some foods, including some very healthy foods, are no longer a realistic food choice.
 Over the course of a week, that may not matter very much.
-Over longer periods of time, however, limited food choices can lead to nutrient deficits-malnutrition.
+Over longer periods of time, however, limited food choices can lead to nutrient deficits and even malnutrition.

 #2 – It’s Probably Making Your Bad Breath Worse